Why give to CMO:

 For additional facts about CMO and/or CSBC, click here.

-The largest allocation, $170,000, or 40 percent, is for starting new churches which are effective in reaching California’s more than 37 million residents.
+The largest allocation, $292,400, or 68 percent, is for starting new churches, evanglism and healthy church projects to enable congregations to be effective in reaching California’s more than 37 million residents.

 Pray about what you and your family will give to reach the more than 33 million Californians who don’t know Jesus.